-The drunken parades and shenanigans are a screen writer's dream and provide the perfect backdrop for a comedy or a thriller.
+The shenanigans and parades of St. Patrick's Day are a screenwriter's dream and provide the perfect backdrop for a comedy or a thriller.

 Between the Canals (2011)